tomdee/calico-docker-prototype/docs/L2RoutedPrototype.md

 The prototype is presented on a two node CoreOS cluster which can be run under VirtualBox and brought up using Vagrant.
 The config for doing this is stored in git.

-### Initial setup
+### Initial environment setup
 So, to get started, install Vagrant, Virtualbox and GIt for your OS.
 * https://www.virtualbox.org/wiki/Downloads
 * https://www.vagrantup.com/downloads.html
 * http://git-scm.com/downloads

-Clone this repo
+Clone this repo so the Vagrant file is available.
 * `git clone https://github.com/tomdee/calico-docker-prototype.git`

-Start the CoreOS servers
+From git (calico-docker-prototyp) directory, use Vagrant to start the CoreOS servers
 * `vagrant up`

 If you want to start again at any point, you can run